carlluck/rsqsim-analysis/catalogs/rundir2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 * Rupture *[100 unique]*

-Standard deviation is computed and tabulated separately for each site and distance, then a total standard deviation is computed from all site and distances and reported in the "**ALL SITES**" row.
+Standard deviation is computed and tabulated separately for each site and distance, then a total standard deviation is computed from all sitess and reported in the "**ALL SITES**" row.
+Results are reported separately for each distance

 ### 20.0 km Between-events, single-path Results
 *[(top)](#table-of-contents)*